AryamanSriva/Sarcasm-Detection/README.md

 ## Contributing

 Contributions to improve the model or extend the project are welcome.
 Please feel free to submit a pull request or open an issue.

-## Acknowledgments

-The dataset used in this project is sourced from Kaggle.